 Many online stores only accept US bank options, shopping online with a US bank account is a lot easier than using an international account to avoid extra fees and currency exchange problems.

-How to open a US bank online account?
+How to open a US bank online account as a Non-Resident (Non-U.S. Citizen)?

 This is probably the least used solution because it is the longest process and your account may still be disapproved insufficient identity verification.
 Banks like Citibank, Chase, Bank of America and Silicon Valley Bank offer online bank accounts or online banking services.

-However, each bank has their own set of conditions so it will be best to contact the bank and find out what documents need to be submitted then you can possibly email or fax them.
+However, each bank has its own set of conditions so it will be best to contact the bank and find out what documents need to be submitted then you can email or fax them.

 There is one common factor when setting up bank accounts online, and that is having an ITIN (Individual Taxpayer Identification Number).